kadamwhite/talks/2018/wceu/slides.md

 ???

-What we do have is our documentation.
-And I think the humble markdown files in our repositories are under-appreciated.
+So instead of talking code, let’s talk documentation.

-Talking to another engineer recently, I happened to ask how they handled documentation at their company. "just README files," they replied, sounding embarrassed.
+Talking to another engineer recently, I asked how they handled documentation at their company. "just README files," they replied, sounding embarrassed.

-You should _never_ be embarrassed of your documentation!
-The hardest part is writing it.
-And if we take even a tiny bit of time to write our processes down, these simple files can have a major impact on project success.
+You should never be embarrassed of your docs!
+Even a simple markdown file can have a major impact on project success.

 ---
 <!-- .slide: data-background="images/example-bad-pr.png" data-background-position="center top" -->

 ???

-We write documentation for interfaces or APIs, but we can also document process.
-By doing so, we can see where our process is failing.
+We document interfaces and APIs, but we can also document process.
+Doing so makes it easier to see where our process fails.
+As an example, take a PR like this one.

-As an example, take a pull request like this one.
-There's no description explaining what's being changed, or how I should test it.
+(advance) There’s no description explaining what's being changed, or how to test it.

-If I'm asked to review this code, the best I can do is skim it for obvious logical errors; I can't say whether I think it's a good solution to a problem, because I don't know the problem it solves.
+If I'm asked to review this, the best I can do quickly is to skim the code for obvious logical errors; I can't say whether I think it's a good solution to a problem, because I don't know the problem it solves.

 ---